Ventspils International Radio Astronomy Centre

 Ventspils International Radio Astronomy Centre (Ventspils Starptautiskais radioastronomijas centrs – VIRAC) is an ex-Soviet radio astronomy installation 30 km north of Ventspils, Latvia, on the coast of the Baltic Sea in Ance parish.
 The installation was secret until 1993 after Latvia regained independence.
 It was taken over by the Latvian Academy of Sciences after the withdrawal of the Soviet Army in 1994.
-Since then, the two of the three radio telescopes have been repaired and renewed.
+Since then, two of the three radio telescopes have been repaired and renewed.

 Description

 Located in woodlands near Irbene, in Ventspils Municipality, Latvia, the centre was founded in 1974 by the Soviet military.
 It originally consisted of a 32-metre telescope, along with two smaller telescopes and a communications centre, and was known as Zvezdochka, meaning "Little Star".
 It was possibly used by the KGB during the Cold War to spy on communications between Europe and the United States.

 It became a scientific research facility in the 1990s, established on 22 July 1994 as part of the Latvian Academy of Sciences, before becoming an independent organisation on 24 April 1996.
 It is now known as the Ventspils International Radioastronomy Center ("Ventspils Starptautiskais radioastronomijas centrs"), or the Irbene Astronomy Center.

-Since 2019, Indra Dedze is the acting director of the centre, who replaced Valdis Avotiņš.